-Boring Brewing has been a mainstay here since 2012.
+Boring Brewing has been a mainstay since 2012.
 Originally located along the town's main core, new owner Bill Schwartz bought the business from the prior owner, who was looking to retire.
-The timing worked perfectly, as Schwartz was looking to locate a brewery along with Boring Winery, which has just opened at their location just off Highway 26 on Haley Rd.
+The timing worked perfectly, as Schwartz was looking to start his own craft beer business.
 It's a match made in crafter's heaven, as the two businesses make their amazing creations and sell them to the world in a shared space that is inviting and comfortable.

 Long-time lovers of Boring Brewing are happy that the five mainstay beers remain on tap, and always will.
 Beers like the Boring RyPA and Boring Brown continue to be favorites.
 Added to the mix are some seasonal creations like the Hot Scotch, a Scotish ale brewed with Scotch bonnet peppers.
 It has just enough heat to let you know you've got some peppers there without torching your tastebuds and rendering them useless after a couple sips.
 Another tap is reserved for experimental creations for brewer Tom Schwartz, who creates some truly amazing creations with whatever ingredients they have one hand and an impressive imagination.